TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ## prompt(), confirm() and alert() Methods

 - prompt() - Prompts the user for some input.
-Any input will always be in String format
+Any input will always be in String format, so if a number is needed it needs to be re-cast using Number()
 - confirm() - Returns a boollean value based on a 'OK' vs 'Cancel' response from the user
 - alert() - Simple popup window with a custom string message for the user

 ## Scope

 JS uses lexical scope.
 Sometimes also referred to as static scope.
+I.e., Scoping is controlled by the placement of functions and code blocks.
 The idea is that variables are only available within the context that they have been assigned.
 The keyword here is code blocks.

-There are two scopes.
-Global and Local.
+There are three scopes.
+Global, function and block.
 Global scope is defined outside of all code blocks.
-Local scopes are defined inside code blocks.
+Function and block scopes are defined inside code blocks and functions.

-There is also function and blocked scoped.
-A block being any code between a set of {}.
-The difference between the two only becomes apparent when using `var` variables, which are function scoped, but not block scoped.
+The difference between function and block scopes only becomes apparent when using `var` variables, which are function scoped, but not block scoped. `let` and `const` are Function and block scoped.

+A function inside of another has access to the variables of the parent function

+If access to a variable is needed outside the function or code block where it is changed, then declare the function before entering the function or code block.
+The declaration can be done without assigning a value to the variable.

+A scope always have access to all variables from outer scopes within which it is nested (parent scopes).
+Outer scopes, however, never have access to variables of inner scopes.
+When a variable is not in a scope, it looks up the scope chain until it is found in one of the parent scopes.
+This is called **variable lookup**.
+The scope chain of variables is one way.
+It does not work from the outside in.

+**NB** The scope chain does not have anything to do with the call stack order in the JS Engine.
+The call stack is constructed in the order that functions are called with the global excecution context at the bottom.
+This has no relevance to the scope chain.

+All scoping rules also apply to arguments passed to a function. **CAUTION** If variable names are duplicated it could cause bizarre bugs because of scoping and the lexical occurence of the variables or functions containing them.

+The declaration of an object is **not** a code block and therefore does not have its own scope.

 ## Leaked Scope